Navpreet7/stocks-demo/README.md

 DowJonesIndex

-# Welcome to the RBC Coding challenge!

-    Please timebox your efforts to 2 - 4 hours for the following challenge.

 ## Problem Background

     As a programmer with a fascination for stock markets, you got excited about a new data set that you discovered